About OLA

 Associate Dean, Learner Affairs

-Dr. Pignatiello is the Associate Dean, Office of Learner Affairs (OLA) for the Temerty Faculty of Medicine (TFOM).
-He is a Child & Adolescent Psychiatrist, who has also been the Medical Director of the Provincial Pediatric Telepsychiatry Program for the last 20 years.
-Dr. Pignatiello has worked in many community, hospital, and academic based environments, and was previously the Associate Psychiatrist-in-Chief at SickKids.
-He enjoys working with trainees at all levels and has won awards for teaching and for his work on telepsychiatry.
+I'm a Child & Adolescent Psychiatrist and associate professor in the Department of Psychiatry.
+I've also been the Medical Director of the Provincial Pediatric Telepsychiatry Program for the last 20 years.
+I’ve worked in a number of community, hospital and academic-based environments, and served as the Associate Psychiatrist-in-Chief at SickKids.
+I enjoy working with trainees at all levels and am honoured to have won awards for teaching and my work in telepsychiatry.

 Jonathon Dionisi